ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAircraftVTOLModel.rst

 IAircraftVTOLModel
 ==================

-.. py:class:: IAircraftVTOLModel
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAircraftVTOLModel

    object

    Interface used to access the options for a VTOL performance model of an aircraft.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAircraftVTOLModel

 Overview
 --------